-The best way to get around Valencia is by the metro, which reaches as far as the Valencia Airport (VLC) about 5 miles west of the city.
-Public buses help supplement the metro coverage, but these are a rather unreliable and confusing.
-Instead, consider walking or renting a bike to the closest sites and activities.
+The best way to get around Valencia is by metro, which reaches as far as the Valencia Airport (VLC) about 5 miles west of the city.
+Public buses help supplement the metro coverage, but these can be confusing.
+Instead, consider walking or renting a bike to the closest sights and activities.
 We recommend forgoing the rental car: parking is near impossible to find, and the city's narrow streets can make driving difficult for visitors.
 If you think you'll be relying heavily on public transportation during your trip, consider purchasing the Valencia Tourist Card, which offers free travel on metro, tram and bus for 24, 48 or 72 hours.

-Valencia's underground light-rail system, the metro, tends to be more reliable than the buses.
+Valencia's underground light rail system, the metro, tends to be more reliable than the buses.
 Line 4 is a popular above-ground tram, which heads from northwest Valencia to the seaside.
-But you have to plan ahead: Tickets can be purchased in the stations and are issued by zones (A, B, C, D or a combination of these four).
+Tickets can be purchased in the stations, but you have to plan ahead: Tickets are issued by zones (A, B, C, D or a combination of these four).
 Prices vary depending on which zones you wish to access, so you must make sure your ticket covers the zone in which your destination is located.

 Local buses connect the major Valencia attractions.
 Some buses also run to nearby towns, such as Buñol, where the famous La Tomatina festival takes place.
 Standard fare without transfers is around 1.50 euros (or less than $2) and can be purchased as you board the bus.

 There is also a hop-on, hop-off tourist bus with two routes, each lasting 90 minutes.
 This can be a convenient option if you're short on time and want to hit the top sights.